david-binda/no-offset-pagination-for-wordpress/README.md

 }
 ```

-For listing previous posts, you have to get the most recent posts's ID ( the one displayed as first on your page ) and refer it from ``nooffset`` array this way:
+For listing previous posts, you have to get the most recent post's ID ( the one displayed as first on your page ) and refer it from ``nooffset`` array this way:

 ```php
 $args = array(